OperationCaribbeanSummer/.github/CONTRIBUTING.md

 ## Getting started

-Navigate our codebase with confidence.
+Navigate our codebase with confidence. [codespaces overview](https://docs.github.com/en/codespaces/overview)

-Check to see what [types of contributions](/types-of-contributions.md) we accept before making changes.
+Check to see what [types of contributions](/contributing/types-of-contributions.md) we accept before making changes.
 Some of them don't even require writing a single line of code :sparkles:.

 ### Issues